ffserver is a streaming server for both audio and video.

 These options are shared amongst the ff* tools.

 Show help.
 An optional parameter may be specified to print help about a specific item.
+If no argument is specified, only basic (non advanced) tool options are shown.

 Possible values of arg are: